 Two types: Both are double and dense.
 One type has moderately long outer coat and the other has shorter hair.
 Moderate to high maintenance; the Border Collie needs frequent hard brushing to remove dead hair and keep the coat gleaming.
 Professional grooming is optional.
-An average shedder that requires extra grooming care when shedding.
+The Border Collie is an average shedder that requires extra grooming care when shedding.

 Border Collies are generally healthy dogs, but they are prone to certain health conditions, such as eye problems (PRA, Collie eye), seizures, deafness, and hip dysplasia.

 Extraordinary; the Border Collie requires an athletic, motivated owner.
 Physical exercise alone is not sufficient for this very intelligent and highly energetic dog; he has to think and solve problems in order to be happy.
 Don’t even consider this breed unless you are an obedience or agility enthusiast, or have a large herd of sheep that needs rounding up; otherwise, you will end up with a distressed dog.

 Border Collies need a home with enough space to run around and play.
 They are not well-suited to living in small apartments or condos.
 A home with a fenced yard is ideal for a Border Collie.
 Very active indoors, and will only do well with acreage.
 The Border Collie will do fine in a kennel provided it has tonnes of activities with its handler.

 Border Collies are generally good with children but may try to herd small ones and nip them in the process.
 Very reserved toward strangers.
 They should not be trusted with small non-canine pets, however there are many Border Collies that live and get along with family cats.
 May get aggressive with other dogs of the same sex.